-The workshop, held from 17-20 November 2014 at the Sofitel Hotel in Cairo, was attended by 34 representatives from the NENA region: Algeria, Egypt, Eritrea, Iran (Islamic republic of), Jordan, Mauritania, Morocco, Oman, Palestine, Sudan, Tunisia, and Yemen.
+The sixth in a series of regional workshops, the workshop in Accra, Ghana was held from 04-07 May 2015 at the M PLAZA Hotel.
+It was attended by 30 representatives from countries in the West and Central Africa region: Benin, Burkina Faso, Cameroon, Cape Verde, Côte d'Ivoire, Ghana, Mali, Niger, Nigeria, Senegal, The Gambia and Togo.
 The participants of the workshop were primarily experts who lead the development of drought management policies at the national level and high-level policymakers as well as researchers.
-Workshop participants represented a wide range of ministries including agriculture, environment, meteorology and water, reflecting the interdisciplinary nature of drought.
-The ministries in the above-mentioned countries were asked to nominate participants based on the following criteria:
+Workshop participants represented a wide range of sectors including agriculture, environment, meteorology and water, reflecting the interdisciplinary nature of drought.
+The government ministries in the above-mentioned countries were asked to nominate participants based on the following criteria:

-- Willingness and ability to produce, collectively with other country representatives, a preliminary synopsis on the status of drought and its management in their respective countries, including existing capacities and perceived capacity needs (to be submitted before the workshop). - Ability to work jointly in multisectoral teams for organizing and coordinating a network of stakeholders at country level. - Ability to influence policy development and contribute to subsequent activities at country level.
+- willingness and ability to produce, collectively with other country representatives, a preliminary synopsis on the status of drought and drought management in their respective countries, including existing capacities and perceived capacity needs (to be submitted before the workshop); - ability to work jointly in multisectoral teams for organizing and coordinating a network of stakeholders at country level; and - ability to influence policy development and contribute to subsequent activities at country level